Blockin-Labs/blockin/src/ChainDrivers/README.md

 * This README file updated
 * SupportedChains.ts updated
 * The root directory README file updated
-* The new chain driver file
+* Link to the new chain driver file and documentation

 A brief description, links, and example demo repositories would also be greatly appreciated.